 We expect students to organise their studies and ensure they know their timetable and expectations for attendance at all activities relating to their courses.

 The Student Engagement in Learning Policy sets out the expectation that all students participate fully in each module’s learning activities.
 There is also an expectation that students undertake all components of associated assessments.

-The University has a Fitness to Study procedure to support and protect students when their health, wellbeing and/or behaviour has a detrimental impact on their ability to progress academically.
+The University has a Fitness to Study procedure to support and protect students when their health, well-being or behaviour negatively impacts their ability to progress academically.

 The documents are relevant, regardless of who pays the tuition fees.
 You may pay your tuition fees yourself.
-It may be payment of tuition fees comes on your behalf through a loan from the Student Loans Company or a Sponsor.
+It may be that tuition fees come on your behalf through a loan from the Student Loans Company or a Sponsor.

-The following applies to students from the United Kingdom and other countries in the European Union:
+The following applies to students from the United Kingdom:

-You need to read this alongside the Tuition Fee Liability Periods - Home / EU Students.
+You should read this alongside the Tuition Fee Liability Periods - Home (UK) Students.

-The following applies to students from outside the United Kingdom and the European Union:
+The following applies to students from outside the United Kingdom: